How to Get an Eye Prescription

 Some other letters you might see are:

-- PD (pupillary distance): how far apart your pupils are from one another.
+- PDStands for pupillary distance, which indicates how far apart your pupils are from one another.

-- BO, BI, BU, or BD (base out, in, up, or down prism): used to correct double vision.
+- BO, BI, BU, or BDStands for base out, in, up, or down prism, respectively.
+They are used to correct double vision.

-- R or OD (oculus dexter): indicates your right eye.
+- R or ODOD stands for oculus dexter, which indicates your right eye.

-- L or OS (oculus sinister): indicates your left eye.
+- L or OSOS stands for oculus sinister, which indicates your left eye.

 If you wear contact lenses, you will need a contact lens prescription as well.
 Because contact lenses sit closer to your retina, the strength of your contact lenses might be different to your glasses.